 did not destroy them on the spot.
 Instead, it seems that He simply listened and then loved them through their

-all mankind, something that so many mainline believers so rigidly reject.
-They discovered that God truly is love,
+mankind, something that so many mainline believers so rigidly reject.
+They discovered that God truly is love, and

 Well, this is sort of an introduction to what is on my heart.
 I wasn't sure if I should pass this on until this morning

 when the Lord told me that there is someone out there in the 7 billion on this planet to whom He is sending this.

 So, here goes.

 On October 2, 2014, my wife and I returned home from a meeting with some brethren.
 The time was better than